3slee-zz/rubrik_avail_test/README.md

 ./roachprod start seungjin-upgrade
 ```

-## Check if all nodes in the cluster is up and running from the terminal and Admin UI
+## Check if all nodes in the cluster is up and running from the terminal and DB Console

 ```
 ./roachprod list seungjin-upgrade --details